The Wye Valley Way | |

 We left the road, and Chepstow, behind us via the grounds of a school where a path took us into a forest for some pretty woodland walking.
 The dense eaves of the trees kept the rain of us and although the air was damp we could at least remove our hoods and look about us.
 This track eventually led us into Piercefield Park which is private property, and the hill we walked upon was one of many such hills in the area, each one clad in woodland that tumbled down to the banks of the river.
 As we progressed, the forest path climbed steadily and a series of viewpoints,

-Chepstow Castle
+Chepstow Castle |

 We observed how, in such a lovely landscape, civil engineers had erected an ugly bypass of grey concrete that bisected the view, with no thought at all on how it might look and no effort made to design it to be more sympathetic with its surroundings.
 I know it’s hard to make a concrete flyover look picturesque but there’s always something you can do to soften the impact, with a bit of forethought and financing, neither of which were probably at a premium when the bridge was built several decades ago.
 I’d like to think that we’ve all moved on a little since and perhaps if the bridge were to be designed today it might blend in a little better.

+Guide notes: The Piercefield Viewpoints.
 The Alcove is but one of 10 viewpoints laid out in Piercefield Woods in the 1750s by the owner Valentine Morris.
 He owned estates in the West Indies and used his wealth to lay out the dramatic walks and picturesque viewpoints for the enjoyment of his guests.
 This became a highlight of the emerging Wye Tour, with people coming by boat and carriage to view the spectacular Wye Gorge, heralding the birth of popular tourism in Britain.
 The original paths were to be walked from north to south, but rearranged by a new owner in 1790 and the path alignment changed from south to north, starting in Chepstow.
 Nathaniel Wells, owner of Piercefield in the early 1800s, probably added the ‘365 Steps’ and the ‘Eagle’s Nest’ viewpoints.
 He was the son of a plantation owner and a slave woman but inherited his father’s estates and became the first black High Sheriff in Britain.
 Several of the viewpoints were reconstructed in 2009 under the ‘Overlooking the Wye’ Heritage Lottery funded project.

 Further along the trail we noticed two things, firstly the path was taking a more determined upward direction and secondly the wet ground was proving to be challenging at times as it was strewn with rocks and snaggled tree roots which were becoming greasy underfoot.
-We worried slightly about the older couple who were now some distance behind us, and how they might cope with this, but as Colin pointed out with grim humour we weren’t exactly spring chickens ourselves.
+We worried slightly about the older couple who were now some distance behind us, and how they might cope with this, but as Colin pointed out - we weren’t exactly spring chickens ourselves.

+Guide notes: The Giants Cave.
 Recent reconstruction work here, including removal of tree cover and repairs to the walls, has made it possible to appreciate the fine vistas which would have been also enjoyed by walkers in the 18th century.
 The cave was once guarded by a stone giant above the entrance, but he has long since disappeared and it is said that Valentine Morris, to amuse his guests, had guns fired from here to experience the echoes bouncing up to seven times from cliff face to cliff face.

 After the Giants Cave the path moved up a gear and became at times both steep and narrow, with plunging drops to our right to an unseen river Wye.
 We were having to be careful as a trip in that direction would have had us bouncing off tree trunks like a pinball before disappearing into the waiting river with a distant splash.
 I would say, from our experience, that caution would have to be applied here if you were walking with children or dogs.